How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms: Injectivity of the Persistent Homology Transform

-For statistical analysis it can be better to use other $p$-Wasserstein distances---with the understanding that the bottleneck distance corresponds to $p=\infty$---such as in~\cite{PHT}, where the $1$-Wasserstein distance was used.
-For more details about the geometry of the space of persistence diagrams under $p$-Wasserstein metrics see~\cite{Median}. \end{rmk-defn}
+Although the bottleneck distance is the preferred distance for many theoretical purposes, in~\cite{PHT} the $1$-Wasserstein distance was used.
+For more details about the geometry of the space of persistence diagrams under $p$-Wasserstein metrics see~\cite{Median}.